nopara73/ForeverAloneProgramming/README.md

 # Forever Alone Programming II

+_Software development methodology for AI augmented builders._

 Not alone anymore!
 We have minions now.
 Little souls in the machine can now write and execute code for us.
-This emerging programming primitive warrants a whole new revision to FAP, the **software development methodology for solo programmers and small teams** which I came up with exaclty a decade ago.
+This emerging programming primitive warrants a whole new revision to FAP, the software development methodology for solo programmers and small teams which I came up with exactly a decade ago.

 ## Table Of Contents